Nooa Laine: JJK Jyväskylä

+SJK Seinäjoki

-Laine joined the current club first division side SJK in January 2021, cited the good facility is what attracting him to the club.
-He was chosen as the man of the match for the first time against IFK Mariehamn.
+Laine joined the current club first division side SJK Seinäjoki in January 2021, cited the good facility is what attracting him to the club.
+He was chosen as the man of the match in his debut match against IFK Mariehamn.
 In July 2022, Laine scored his first European goal against Norwegian club Lillestrøm SK in the UEFA Europa Conference League second qualifying round.
-He became a regular starter for SJK under coach Joaquin Gómez, playing various roles and positions in midfield.
+Laine became a regular starter for SJK under coach, Joaquin Gómez, playing various roles and positions in midfield.

 Laine signed a new contract with SJK until 2024, with an option for 2025, in February 2023.
 He is regarded as one of the most promising young players in Finland and one of the key players for SJK under coach Joaquin Gómez.

+Selangor (loan)

+On 9 February 2024, Laine joined Malaysia Super League side Selangor on a loan deal until the end of the season.
+On 19 September 2024, Laine made his AFC Champions League Two debut, starting in a 1–1 draw over Muangthong United.

+On 5 November, it was announced that his move to Selangor was made permanent for an undisclosed fee.